-Have you recently thought much about the parable of the Good Samaritan and who your neighbor is?
+Have you recently thought much about who your neighbor is or the parable of the Good Samaritan?

 Jim O’Connor did.
 But, no one would suspect; he has a reputation as a gruff algebra and calculus teacher.